emilk/eframe_template/README.md

   * Change the `'./eframe_template.js'` to `./your_crate.js` (in `filesToCache` array)
   * Change the `'./eframe_template_bg.wasm'` to `./your_crate_bg.wasm` (in `filesToCache` array)

 Alternatively, you can run `fill_template.sh` which will ask for the needed names and email and perform the above patches for you.
-This is particulary useful if you clone this repository outside GitHub and hence cannot make use of its templating function.
+This is particularly useful if you clone this repository outside GitHub and hence cannot make use of its templating function.

 ### Learning about egui